MartinKovachev/demo_app/README.md

 1. Launch the application
 2. On the products page, tap the "Get Items" button
 3. Scroll through the paginated list of products
-4. Images are automatically cached for better performance

 ## Testing